T&F AI logo Track & Field AI Track & Field AI

 You're already at the meet or the practice with your phone out.
 Turn that footage into useful feedback instead of just a highlight reel.

-“Why was that throw 3 feet shorter than the last one?”
-The app can show you frame-by-frame what was different.
+"Why was that throw 3 feet shorter than the last one?"
+The app shows you frame-by-frame what was different so you can ask a real question, not a vague one.

-If your kid doesn’t have a dedicated event coach, this is as close to one as you can get without hiring a private coach.
+If your kid doesn't have a dedicated event coach, this is as close to one as you can get without hiring one privately.
+Real feedback, on every rep, in plain English.

 The app flags landing mechanics that look unsafe.
+Not a doctor's diagnosis, but enough to know when to ask questions.
 Peace of mind when your kid is training hard.

 [03]A gentle note